Working as a Rancher Writer

 Writers are authors working in the Rancher Writing Program.

 Writers share their knowledge by researching and writing detailed technical articles on topics like Kubernetes, CI/CD, cloud-native application development, and more.
 After agreeing on a subject and an outline, writers conduct research, organize their ideas, and high quality articles with clear language and detailed explanations.
 In most cases, Rancher writers are responsible for conducting their own research, so it is important to be comfortable learning processes and technologies that you're not familiar with.

 If you enjoy researching more than writing, you may want to consider our research assistant role instead.
 Rancher compensates writers on a per-project basis.

 What is the Process?

 We use the following workflow to align expectations and produce great content.

 If this is your first time working on content with Rancher, your first step will be to apply to the program.
-If we’ve contacted you about writing for Rancher, you do not need to apply.
+If we've contacted you about working as a research assistant, you do not need to apply.

 - Your name